Gartic99/ASTLI/1_Delivery/Technology.md

 ## Communication
 - **esp32s**
-- WiFi: each esp32 will send/receive informations to/from other traffic lights devices.
+- WiFi: each esp32-cam will send/receive informations to/from the central esp32-lora.
-- LoRa: the server esp32 will devliver data to the Internet using this protocol
+- LoRa: the central esp32 will devliver data to a remote Gateway ESP-32 using this protocol